Do want to know how much it REALLY costs to build a website? It’s one of the first questions we get from people starting their website.

 However, if you don’t select the right tools, you’ll be spending money on things you don’t need.

-That’s why we’ve put together a list of tools that will get you up and running.
+That’s why we’ve put together a list of tools that will be calculating how much does a website cost.
 Here are 3 things you’ll need no matter which type of website you’re building:

 - Domain name